prototypefund/Digital_Bargeld-docs/manpages/taler-exchange-keycheck.1.rst

 Its options are as follows:

 **-c** *FILENAME* \| **–config=**\ ‌\ *FILENAME*
-   Use the configuration and other resources for the merchant to operate from *FILENAME*.
+   Use the configuration and other resources for the exchange to operate from *FILENAME*.

 **-h** \| **–help**